akeneo/pim-api-docs/content/guides/print-connection/step3-reconcile-PIM-data-with-print-features.md

 As you can see, Reference Entities can be used to enrich product information or to create dedicated pages with product relationships.

-The main problem here is that Julia can use "Reference Entities" for a wide variety of needs.
+Keep in mind that Julia can use "Reference Entities" for a wide variety of needs, you might have to adapt accordingly.

 **What do you need to implement?**